-After it orbits the Moon, the spacecraft will use the Moon’s gravitational pull to slingshot itself back to Earth, where it will (fingers crossed) land safely.
+After it swings by the Moon, the spacecraft will use the Moon’s gravitational pull to slingshot itself back to Earth, where it will (fingers crossed) land safely.

-Artemis I and II are the support acts to a killer headliner: Artemis III.
+Artemis 1 and 2 are the support acts to a killer headliner: Artemis 3.